 How to Get Legal Advice

 If you’re experiencing financial distress and now face an involuntary bankruptcy petition as well, it’s best that you consult a bankruptcy attorney right away.
 It’s one thing to go bankrupt and another to be forced to declare bankruptcy.
 Financial problems do have solutions.
 Whether it’s debt management, debt settlement, or some other financial management option, pursue debt relief now.
-You can contact us at Thomas E. McIntire and Associates for a free legal consultation.
+You can contact us at Thomas E. McIntire and Associates, L.C. for a free legal consultation.